How to configure Logitech G Pro X for Battlefield

 - DTS SUPER STEREO MODE: OFF (See blue mark.
 Note: Super stereo mode is creating effects which we do NOT want.
 For example it offers simulations of two speakers being placed in front of you or far away from you.
 That’s something that clearly should stay OFF!)

-We also want to tweak the Equalizer a bit for FPS gaming (e.g. to emphasize footsteps).
-Honestly I am not a big fan of manual tweaking as I think you could do more wrong than improve or just ruin other audio quality aspects of the game).
-So I just go with one of the default presets called FPS for which Logitech certainly has spent some time to tweak it for perfect FPS experience:
+Some words regarding the Equalizer.
+Honestly I am not a big fan of manual tweaking as I think you could do more wrong than improve or just ruin other audio quality aspects of the game.
+So I just go with the default setting which is totally fine to hear footsteps in FPS games.

 Conclusion & Alternative